 Try to explore the question by asking, “Do you have something in particular you’re worried about?” or “What were you thinking about?”
-You can explain that treatments are improving constantly.
-If your child knows someone who has died, let them know that there are many different types of cancer and everyone responds differently.
+You can explain that the treatment you are receiving is the result of many years of research and that treatments are improving all the time.
+If your child knows someone who has died of cancer, let them know that there are many different types of cancer and everyone responds differently.

 A: “We don’t expect that to happen, but I will probably be sick for a while.
+I am doing everything I can to be well.
 Sometimes it makes me sad, and I wonder if you get sad too.”

 Q: Was it my fault?